-Sources and expressions of my art
+Sources and expressions

 Born in Tehran, daughter of an Armenian mother from Iran and an Armenian father from Georgia, I lived my life surrounded by the ancestral culture.
 At the age of 20, I left “my” country to study fine arts in Paris.
 That’s when I started to understand that I had been always a stranger, even in my native Tehran, and even more in Paris, later in Los Angeles and in Neuchâtel.